mittsq/dodgypilot/readme.md

 12. Darker UI stolen from @rav4kumar.
 13. Icon to notify user when Auto Lane Change speed has been reached.

+## Credits
-Icon partially thanks to FallOutGirl9001 on DeviantArt
+Icon partially thanks to FallOutGirl9001 on DeviantArt.